Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Structure of Lorentzian surfaces admitting a Killing field

-So there is an atlas of $ X $ with the zeros of $ K $ removed such that on each open set the metric reads $ 2dxdy + f (x) dy^2 $, with $ K = \pm \partial_y $, and transition maps are given by generic reflections. \paragraph{Riemannian structure on the space of Killing orbits.} Let $(X,K)$ be a simply connected Lorentzian surface with Killing field $K$.
-Define locally in each ribbon $\nu = dy \wedge dx$; it is easily seen that $\nu$ is a well defined volume form on $X$.
-This gives rise to a submersion $\textbf{x}:X \to \R$ defined (up to translation) by $i_K \nu = d\textbf{x}$, inducing a local diffeomorphism between the space of leaves of $K$ and $\R$, thus making it into a manifold of dimension $1$ (see \cite[Proposition 2.21]{BM}), on which we can define a Riemannian structure by taking the metric $d\textbf{x}^2$.
-The submersion $\textbf{x}$ coincides, up to translation and change of sign, with the $x$-coordinate of any local chart.
-When $X$ is the universal cover of a non-flat torus, the diffeomorphism between the space of Killing orbits and $\R$ is a global diffeomorphism, making this space into a Hausdorff manifold of dimension $1$.
+This gives an atlas of $ X $ minus the zeros of $ K $, such that on each local chart the metric reads $ 2dxdy + f (x) dy^2 $, with $ K = \partial_y $, and transition maps are given by generic reflections.
+This atlas is called an \textbf{adapted atlas} for $(X,K)$. \paragraph{Riemannian structure on the space of Killing orbits.} Let $(X,K)$ be a simply connected Lorentzian surface with Killing field $K$.
+Consider a positively oriented hyperbolic basis $(U,V )$ in $\mathfrak{X}(X)$, the space of smooth vector fields on $X$, i.e. $\langle U,U \rangle=\langle V,V \rangle=0$ and $\langle U,V \rangle=1$.
+Define a volume form $\nu$ by setting $\nu(U,V)=1$; $\nu$ does not depend on the choice of this basis.
+Define a 1-form $\omega :=i_K \nu$: this form, which defines the foliation of $K$, is closed, hence exact since $X$ is simply connected.
+So there exists a submersion $\textbf{x} \in C^{\infty}(X,\R)$ (defined up to translation) such that $\omega=d\textbf{x}$, inducing a local diffeomorphism \footnote{ We use the french terminology and say that a manifold $\mathcal{E}$ is "étalé" in $\R$ if there is a local diffeomorphism from $\mathcal{E}$ into $\R$ (Definition \ref{Définition variété étalée}).} between the space of leaves of $K$ and $\R$.
+This makes it into an orientable manifold of dimension $1$ (see \cite[Proposition 2.21]{BM}), on which we can define a Riemannian structure by taking the metric $d\textbf{x}^2$.
+One can check that the submersion $\textbf{x}$ coincides, up to translation and change of sign, with the $x$-coordinate of any local chart.
+When $X$ is the universal cover of a non-flat torus, the local diffeomorphism between the space of Killing orbits and $\R$ is a global diffeomorphism, making this space into a Hausdorff manifold of dimension $1$.